tylerkstevens/docs/src/diy/blueprints/space-heater.md

 3. Repeat to maintain desired temperature

 Just like a space heater with a thermostat, but earning bitcoin while heating.

-## Prerequisites

-- Miner connected via Exergy Canaan integration
-- Temperature sensor in the room (Zigbee, WiFi, or any HA-compatible sensor)
-- Both devices configured in Home Assistant

 <!--## Blueprint Installation